Ahmed5720/PROJECT_NGINE/src/docs/DEEP_DIVE_ANALYSIS.md

 4. **BUILD_CELL_INDEX:** In one pass over the sorted array, for each distinct hash write the first and one-past-last index into `cellStart[hash]` and `cellEnd[hash]`.
 So for any cell hash we get a range into the **sorted** array.
 5. **COMPUTE_DENSITY / COMPUTE_FORCES:** For particle \(i\), get its cell and the 27 neighboring cells (3×3×3).
 For each neighbor cell hash, iterate from `cellStart[hash]` to `cellEnd[hash]`; for each sorted index `idx`, set `j = particleIndices[idx]` and use `particles[j].position` (and other fields).
 So the **particle buffer is never reordered**; only hash and index buffers are sorted.
 The index buffer is the indirection “sorted slot → original particle.”

+**Why CPU sort:** Keeps the GPU pipeline simple (no GPU sort or radix sort), and for moderate particle counts the cost is acceptable.
+The main cost is the GPU–CPU readback and CPU sort each frame.

+**Alternatives:**

+- **GPU sort (e.g. radix sort by hash):** Would avoid readback and allow much larger particle counts; requires a GPU sort implementation and possibly reordering the particle buffer so that spatially close particles are contiguous in memory (better cache use in density/force).
+- **Uniform grid:** If the domain is a regular grid, cell index could be a 3D index and cells could be stored in a 3D texture or buffer; no hash collisions but needs a fixed grid and more memory for sparse regions.
+- **Brute force:** Loop over all pairs. \(O(N^2)\); only acceptable for very small \(N\).

 ### 2.4 Pipeline Stages and Buffers